↻ Drag to Rotate

 ‘Little by little you’ve brought me to my knees’

-She describes it as a technical challenge, mainly to show her mates, but it started to become something else, an experiment in visibility, surveillance, and everyday life as material.
-Over time she became acclimatised to being watched and left the camera on permanently, setting herself a rule to conduct her life as if it didn’t exist.
+She described it as a technical challenge, mainly to show her mates, but then it started to grow into something else, an experiment in everyday life as material, way before the term “content” was coined for this uploading of ourselves.
+Over time she became acclimatised to being watched and left the camera running, setting herself a rule to conduct her life as if it didn’t exist.
 A couple of years after that her site was generating millions of views and she began charging people to watch.
-Then in 2002 she stopped entirely and went dark, before the rise of MySpace and everything that followed.
+Then in 2003 she stopped entirely and went dark.
+Dark before the rise of MySpace and dark through everything that followed.

-However immune you imagine yourself to be to invisible eyes, it’s hard to believe that kind of exposure doesn’t build up somehow.
-Privacy is a human right, and yet people keep finding ways to trade it away for money, attention, visibility, connection.
+However immune you imagine yourself to be to invisible eyes, it’s hard to believe that kind of exposure doesn’t build up somehow, like toxins forming glitches in the brain.
+Privacy used to feel like a human right.
+We keep finding ways to trade it away for money, attention, visibility, connection.
 To strip someone of privacy has long been a way of asserting power over them.
-George Michael knew something about that long before social media turned exposure into a norm.
+George Michael knew something about that.
 While celebrities welcomed the chance to regain some autonomy over their own image, the general public increasingly embraced the chance to become visible in the same way.
-Then came the Kardashian era, where exposure itself hardened into fat wads of cash.
+Then came the Kardashian era and the onset of influencer culture: of people as brands, of hybrid identities where online selves inform offline realities.

-I guess that’s the question I have about the social landscape Coopers exists in.
+That’s the social landscape Coopers exists in.
 Meta glasses are already here.
 You can be filmed through someone’s lenses without even knowing it.
-We are becoming continuous streams of tradable data, and our recorded faces stare back at us while we do the shopping.
-Have we passed the point where privacy feels like something we are entitled to and becomes something we opt out of?
+Our recorded faces stare back at us while we do the shopping.
+Have we passed the point where privacy feels like something we are entitled to, and becomes something we opt into?

 ‘And if all that there is is this fear of being used